Lacey Swope Outdoors Woman

 Enjoy film footage of the opening day of Fishing at Lake Hefner in Oklahoma City, Oklahoma.
 70 years of great fishing in the Oklahoma City area.

-- Our yearlong "Focus on Hunter Education" continues with information about wildlife conservation and management, focusing on black bears, bobwhites and feral swine.
+- Our yearlong "Focus on Hunter Education" continues with information about staying safe while in the field.

-- In the regular "Watchable Wildlife" feature, Laura Eckart profiles the golden eagle, a majestic raptor that can be seen year-round in Oklahoma's Panhandle.
+- In the regular "Watchable Wildlife" feature, Curtis Brock profiles the wood duck, a waterfowl species that makes its nest in holes in trees.

 - Our regular "Off the Beaten Path" section features "Game Warden's Journal," "Game Bag," "Outdoor Calendar" and much more.